About the Writer’s Resource Lab

 What Happens in a Typical Session

-- After introducing himself/herself and perhaps taking a few moments to get to know something about the student and his or her writing process, the tutor will give the student a chance to voice what he/she feels needs to be worked on and how the student views the writing situation.
+Greeting: A tutor will begin by introducing herself and will probably take a few moments to get to know something about the student and his writing process.
+Then the tutor will give the student a chance to explain what he understands about the assignment and voice what he feels needs to be worked on in the session.

-- Throughout the session, the tutor will encourage the student to write down ideas as they come or even to start drafting entire passages.
-If the student seems to be onto something and is writing, the tutor may leave the tutoring area for a while to let the student work.
-Sometimes, tutors will show students how to use various resources (i.e., writing handbooks and computer programs).
+Writing: Throughout the session, the tutor will encourage the student to write down ideas as they come or even to start drafting entire passages.

-- If appropriate, the tutor may suggest a follow-up session and formulate specific goals for the student to accomplish prior to that appointment.
-Whenever possible, the tutor will try to help the tutee formulate a plan of action specifying what the student will accomplish between this first session and the next and/or when a specific paper is due.
+Making a Plan: If appropriate, the tutor may suggest a follow-up session and formulate specific goals for the student to accomplish prior to that appointment.
+Whenever possible, the tutor will try to help the tutee formulate a plan of action specifying what the student will accomplish between this first session and the next or before a specific paper is due.

 Things That Do Not Take Place In Tutoring Sessions